 - forced marriage

-- domestic servitude such as cleaning, childcare, cooking
+- domestic slavery like cleaning, cooking and childcare

 - forced labour in factories or agriculture